technicalmachine/fractal-docs/README.md

 There are several elements in the Fractal design:

 * **Fractal Files** - YAML files that define the interface of each `Component` and include code that executes when those interfaces are accessed.
-* **Interface Compiler** - The compiler that creates the bindings between different `Component`'s and compiles the `Component`'s code for whichever target (Cortex M3, Cortex M0, POSIX, etc) is being used.
+* **Interface Compiler** - The compiler that creates the bindings between different `Component`s and compiles the `Component`'s code for whichever target (Cortex M3, Cortex M0, POSIX, etc) is being used.
 * **SignalSpec** - An optional, new language for concisely defining the transformation of data in two directions.
 Used primarily for sending and receiving data over a communication bus.

 ### Fractal Files